 For some relaxing sensory play, you can’t beat lavender.
-This homemade lavender play dough recipe is a great way to bring a bit of your Garden Classroom indoors.
+This homemade lavender play dough recipe and this herb play dough are great ways to bring a bit of your Garden Classroom indoors.
 And these extra lavender sensory play ideas are just the thing for calming kids, particularly at tricky transition times like bedtime.

 Use our guide to building a den in your garden classroom to relax in a shady spot.

 #7 Celebrate the Summer Solstice